-The DFEH will be required to issue rules and regulations regarding when an employer's action constitutes a violation justifying civil penalties under these new rules.
-Individuals would also be entitled to pursue an action to recover civil penalties under SB 809, with the penalty amount depending upon the number of employees and whether there have been prior violations.
-These penalty and enforcement provisions are quite detailed but would allow the penalties to be split between the complainant and the DFEH, with the DFEH's portion being deposited into a special enforcement fund.
+The Civil Rights Department (CRD) will be required to issue rules and regulations regarding when an employer's action constitutes a violation justifying civil penalties under these new rules, including whether the new penalties would be issued on a per policy, per practice or per applicant or employee basis.
+The civil penalties contemplated would also be in addition to any other penalty or remedy provided by law and would not affect the right of individuals to seek their own recovery.
+Accordingly, Individuals would also be entitled to pursue an action to recover civil penalties under SB 809, with the penalty amount depending upon the number of employees and whether there have been prior violations.
+These penalty and enforcement provisions are quite detailed but would allow the penalties to be split between the complainant and the CRD, with the CRD's portion being deposited into a special enforcement fund.